Numeric data types

 Synonymous with FLOAT.

-Examples of Floating-Point Data Types in a Table
+Examples of floating-point data types in a table

-CREATE OR REPLACE TABLE test_float(d DOUBLE,
+CREATE OR REPLACE TABLE test_float(

-f FLOAT,
+float1 FLOAT,

-dp DOUBLE PRECISION,
+dp1 DOUBLE PRECISION,

 DESC TABLE test_float;